 By Susan Cunningham

-BANGKOK—Tourism in Thailand has bounced back strongly since the global meltdown of 2009, despite continuing economic doldrums in Western countries and Thailand’s continuing political instability.
+BANGKOK—Tourism in Thailand has bounced back strongly since the global meltdown of 2009, despite economic doldrums in Western countries and Thailand’s fragile political stability.

 New source markets have momentum, tourism revenue was up 8% last year and more than 18,000 hotel rooms will enter the market within the next three years.
 Yet the mood in Bangkok earlier this month at TravelTrends.biz’s “No Vacancy” conference was cautious—even somber.